grafana/loki/docs/sources/clients/promtail/troubleshooting.md

 ## Inspecting

-Promtail can be configured to print all changes to log entries as each pipeline stage is executed (via the flag `--inspect`).
+Promtail can output all changes to log entries as each pipeline stage is executed.
 Each log entry contains four fields:
 - line
 - timestamp